 - Buffalo Bill made a second trip to Duluth on Jan.
 1, 1896.
 It was a short business trip, lasting only one day.
 He arrived early on New Year’s Day, visited the newspaper office, then spent the night at the Cody Sanatorium and left town the next day.

 - Buffalo Bill’s Wild West Show first came to Duluth on Sept.
-12, 1896.
+12, 1896, and was in Ashland the day before.
 Bill wrote a letter to his sister Helen, offering to make a wager that a show a few days later in his small town of North Platte, Neb. (population 3,500) would draw a bigger crowd than the show in his sister’s home, Duluth (population 65,000).
 “I could not accept any such inferred slur upon the Zenith City,” Helen wrote in her book Last of the Great Scouts.
 She accepted the wager, “a silk hat against a fur cloak.”
 The Duluth show, at 28th Ave.
 W. & Superior St., brought out thousands, and it looked like Buffalo Bill would lose his bet.
 What neither Buffalo Bill, nor his sister, knew was that managers of the Union Pacific were running excursion trains to North Platte from every town and hamlet.
 Over 10,000 people attended that show.

 - Mary Elizabeth Bogart, a cousin of Buffalo Bill, died in 1933.
 Bill’s third cousin, Walter Bogart, also lived in Duluth in the 1960s.